electronfriends/wemp/README.md

 - **Error Logging**: Tracks errors in a session-based log file for quick debugging.
 - **Autostart Option**: Start Wemp automatically at system startup.

+## System Requirements

+- Windows 10 or later (64-bit)
+- Internet connection for downloading services

 ## Installation

 1. Download and run the latest Wemp installer from the [Releases](https://github.com/electronfriends/wemp/releases/latest) page.
-2. Choose the installation path (default is `C:\Wemp`).
+2. Choose the installation path where the services will be installed (default is `C:\Wemp`).
-3. After installation, the services will be downloaded and started automatically.
+3. Required services will be downloaded and configured automatically.
 4. Access your web server at http://localhost or manage your database at http://localhost/phpmyadmin.

 ## FAQs